afrochic/Voxloud_hw1/README.md

 Thanks for checking out this front-end coding challenge.

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**
+**To do this challenge, you need a basic understanding of HTML, CSS, JavaScript, PHP and WordPress.**

 ## The challenge

-Your challenge is to build out this landing page and get it looking as close to the design as possible.
+Your challenge is to build out this landing page, get it looking as close to the design as possible and integrate it to WordPress.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.